PrincetonUniversity/hpc_beginning_workshop/03_parallel_programming_primer/README.md

 This is the simplest type of parallelism to implement.

 A project is embarassingly parallel if each task in a job can be run completely independently of other tasks.
-In other words, the program runs a bunch of copies of the same thing, but each copy has different input parameters.
+In other words, the program runs a bunch of copies of the same task, but each copy has different input parameters.

 In embarassingly parallel programs, there is no communication required between tasks, which is what makes it easy to implement.